 Just like in regular classes, different students have different preferences and comfort levels in live discussion.
 If you’re somebody who tends to contribute very actively, continue to engage, but make sure you give space to allow others to contribute.
 And if you normally tend to listen actively and speak less, look for places where you can contribute your thoughts.
 Consider:

 - Starting in the chat and then contributing more when you feel more comfortable.

-- Doing the pre-reading or pre-lecture assignments and taking a few notes
+- Doing the pre-reading or pre-lecture assignments and taking a few notes.

 - During the lecture, jot down some questions or points before you contribute.

-These can help you feel more confident when you chime in with your thoughts or questions.
+Doing these things can help you feel more confident when you chime in with your thoughts or questions.
 No matter how you feel about participating, support your classmates!
 Remember, while some people feel at ease in online discussions, others may find it anxiety-producing.
 Offering a quick thumbs-up or “Interesting point!” can make a difference for a fellow student.

 Watch: LSC’s Mike Chen Shares Strategies for Reading in Online Courses